MichAuto > Blog > MichAuto News > Ancor: Q&A With Glenn Stevens Jr.

 ANCOR: It’s a lot to accomplish – how do you see the industry succeeding?

 Glenn: It’s going to take all of us to accomplish what we need to do as an industry.
 I’m talking companies of all sizes, schools, community colleges and universities, politicians – all the stakeholders.
-One of the things we are proud of at MICHauto is we don’t have typical members.
+One of the things we are proud of at MichAuto is we don’t have typical members.
 We have investors from a variety of different stakeholder groups.
 This is intentional because we want all the voices to be part of the single voice that represents the industry and where it’s going.